sketch-hq/SketchAPI/docs/pages/file-format-coordinates.md

 The _frame_ is a rectangle describing a layer's position and size relative to it's parent layer, such as a group or an artboard, or the canvas if there is no parent.
 The _frame_ is stored using absolute values.

+#### Layer directly on canvas

+In the example below, the triangle is stored in the `.sketch` file with the following frame matching the values in the inspector.
+See [File format](/file-format) for more details on the document structure.

 <img src="/images/developer/file-format-coordinates-frame.png"
      alt="Coordinates of a triangle placed directly on the canvas" width="616" />

-In the example above, the triangle is stored in the `.sketch` file with the following frame matching the values in the inspector.
-See [File format](/file-format) for more details on the document structure.
+##### JSON output

 ```json
 {